davelosert/gh-metrics-collector/README.md

 ### pull-request.csv

 > **Warning**
-> This feature is not implemented yet
+> This feature currently does not respect the --since and --until options and just fetch all PRs of a repository.

 List of all relevant pull-request-dates and the state:

+- createdAt
+- updatedAt
-- created at
+- closedAt
-- closed at
+- mergedAt
-- merged at
+- *(planned) inactiveAt*
-- state (open, closed, merged)

-### activity.csv

-> **Warning**
-> This feature is not implemented yet

-tbd.

 ### Todos

-- [ ] Implement collecting Pull Requsts
+- [x] Implement collecting Pull Requsts
-- [ ] Implement collecting Acitivies
+- [ ] Make Pull Request respect the `--since` and `--until` options (currently fetches everything)
+- [ ] Add an `inactiveAt` field to the prs as this information does not come from the API, but needs to be calculated
 - [ ] Implement State Updates and better logging
 - [ ] Provide input Data through JSON (Server baseUrl, output path)
 - [ ] Save Pagination (and other?) state to pick up the migration later `--continue <stateFile>`
 - [ ] Have `--dry-run` - only count the organizations and commit objects (if possible)
 - [ ] Calculate the remaning time (use the response times to create an average and multply with pages remaning)
 - [ ] Allow controlling the concurrency as well as throughput with two variables:
-  - [ ] concurrency: How many repositories to query in parallel
+  - [x] concurrency: How many repositories to query in parallel
   - [ ] throughput: Maximum amount of time to query the API in one second

+### PR is counted as becoming inactive for a month when

+- updatedAt > currentMonth + 1
+- closedAt / mergedAt === null (still inactive) || > updatedAt + 30